 In this equation, Y represents the probit-transformed response (e.g., proportion of individuals affected), and X represents the treatment dose (EMS concentration).
 The parameter α (intercept) indicates the probit value when the dose is zero, reflecting the baseline response in the control group.
 The parameter β (slope) describes the rate at which the response changes with increasing dose, representing the steepness of the dose response relationship.

 For without pre-soaking,

-List 1 : Corrected Proportion of Affected Seeds at Different Dose Levels
+(Rename it as table)List 1 : Corrected Proportion of Affected Seeds at Different Dose Levels